MissStrong/ICS4U/Unit 1/Note 5 - Conditionals.md

 }
 ```

-Notice how you don't need curly braces for each `case` in the *switch* example.
+Notice how we don't need curly braces for each `case` in the *switch* example.
 This is because the entire *switch* block is run until it reaches a `break` or the end of the *switch* structure.
-You'll be seeing another use of the keyword `break` in loops later on.
+We'll be seeing another use of the keyword `break` in loops later on.

-It is convention to put `default` after all the other cases, since the Java runtime reads it last anyway.
+It is convention to put `default` and the bottom after all the cases, since the Java runtime reads it last anyway.